Life-Threatening Skin Rashes (cont.)

 These disorders pose a serious risk for death if they do not get treated.
 Early treatment and care in a hospital or intensive care unit greatly increases the chance of survival.

-- Pemphigus vulgaris: Despite early treatment, 5%-15% of people with PV will die.
+Pemphigus vulgaris: Despite early treatment, some people with PV will die.
 Delay in starting treatment makes death more likely.
 Many people require long-term steroid use to control the disease.

-- Stevens-Johnson syndrome: Those with SJS who receive treatment have a 90% chance of survival.
+Stevens-Johnson syndrome: Those with SJS who receive treatment have a high chance of survival.

-- Toxic epidermal necrolysis: Even with treatment, 30%-50% of people with TEN have a very poor outlook and may die.
+Toxic epidermal necrolysis: Even with treatment, a large percent of people with TEN have a very poor outlook and may die.

-- Toxic shock syndrome: With medical treatment, 92%-95% of people will recover.
+Toxic shock syndrome: With medical treatment, most people will recover.

 Timothy J. Rupp, MD, FACEP, FAAEM